-Prior to co-founding the Case Foundation, Jean spent her career as a technology executive in the private sector.
-As a senior executive at America Online, Inc. (AOL), Jean directed the marketing and branding effort that launched the AOL service, directed the communications strategy for taking the company public and helped establish AOL as a household utility.
+Before starting the Case Foundation, Jean was a senior executive at America Online, Inc. where she directed the marketing and branding as AOL brought the internet to the masses.
 Before joining AOL, she held strategic marketing positions at GE’s Information Services Division and at The Source, the nation’s first online service.

 In addition, Jean currently serves on the boards of National Geographic Partners and the White House Historical Association.
 She also sits on the advisory boards of the Brain Trust Accelerator Fund, Smithsonian American Women’s History Initiative, Georgetown University’s Beeck Center for Social Impact & Innovation and the George W. Bush Presidential Library Center’s Women’s Initiative Policy Advisory Council.